-North Korea periodically slowed the pace of spent fuel rod removal at Yongbyon.
-To example, in June 2008, Pyongyang said that while 80% of the disablement steps had been completed, only 36% of energy aid had been delivered.
-North Korea again delayed disablement work in August, September, and October 2008, although those instances appear to be linked to disputes over when the U.S. would remove the DPRK from its State Sponsors of Terrorism List and negotiations over verification measures.
-After the U.S. removed the SST designation, disablement work resumed in October 2008.
+North Korea periodically slowed the pace of spent fuel rod removal at Yongbyon to show its displeasure over other aspects of the Six-Party agreements.80 For example, in June 2008, Pyongyang said that while 80% of the disablement steps had been completed, only 36% of energy aid had been delivered.81 North Korea again delayed disablement work in August, September, and October 2008, and those instances appear to have been linked to disputes over when the U.S. would remove the DPRK from its State Sponsors of Terrorism List and negotiations over verification measures.
+After the U.S. removed the SST designation, disablement work resumed in October 2008, and continued until North Korea halted the process in April 2009.

-The remaining steps to accomplish in disabling the Yongbyon facilities in phase 2 of the Six-Party Talks are completing the removal of the spent fuel rods from the 5 megawatt reactor, removing the control rod drive mechanism (after all rods are removed), and disabling or removing from the country the fresh fuel rods at the site.
-As of early April 2009, approximately 80% or 6,400 of the 8,000 spent fuel rods had been moved from the reactor to the cooling pond.75
+The steps that were not completed in disabling the Yongbyon facilities as part of phase 2 of the Six-Party Talks are: completing the removal of the spent fuel rods from the 5 megawatt reactor; removing the control rod drive mechanism (after all rods are removed); and disabling or removing from the country the fresh fuel rods at the site.
+As of early April 2009, approximately 80% or 6,400 of the 8,000 spent fuel rods had been moved from the reactor to the cooling pond.82 Pyongyang issued statements saying it had itself removed the remaining fuel rods from the reactor to prepare for reprocessing.

-North Korea possesses 2,400 5-MWt fresh fuel rods and 12,000 50-MWt fresh fuel rods in storage at Yongbyon.
+In addition, the North Korea possesses 2,400 5-MWt fresh fuel rods and 12,000 50-MWt fresh fuel rods in storage at Yongbyon.
 A technical delegation from South Korea visited the facility in January 2009 to consider possibilities for removing the fuel rods.
-Another option would be to bend them so they could not be readily used in the reactor.
-76 It is not clear whether North Korea had agreed to disablement or removal of the fresh fuel.
+Another option discussed was to

-^{73 &}quot;N. Korea 'Slowing Disablement of Nuclear Facilities," Chosun Ilbo, January 29, 2008.
+80 "N. Korea 'Slowing Disablement of Nuclear Facilities," Chosun Ilbo, January 29, 2008.

-74 Lee Chi-dong, "N Korea Complains About Slow Provision of Energy Aid," Yonhap News, June 5, 2008.
+81 Lee Chi-dong, "N Korea Complains About Slow Provision of Energy Aid," Yonhap News, June 5, 2008.

-75 "N. Korea can produce plutonium for 1.5 bombs in 6 months: expert," Kyodo News, April 25, 2009.
+82 "N. Korea can produce plutonium for 1.5 bombs in 6 months: expert," Kyodo News, April 25, 2009.